Checkio-Game-Missions/checkio-empire-digit-stack/info/description.md

 The stack can only contain digits.

 You should process all commands and sum all digits which were taken from the stack ("PEEK" or "POP").
-Initial value of the sum is 0 (zero).
+The initial value of the sum is 0 (zero).

 Let's look at an example, here’s the sequence of commands:<br>